 Energy Savings, Deep Decarbonization, Zero Emissions, and Improved Uniformity with the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels.

 Summary: In today’s rapidly evolving industrial landscape, the urgent need for decarbonization and sustainability has become a central focus for businesses worldwide.
 MHI Inc. recognizes that electrifying industrial heating systems present a vital opportunity to achieve significant energy savings and deep decarbonization, ultimately striving for zero emissions.
-The introduction of advanced electric heating solutions, such as the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels, exemplifies a commitment to not only improving energy efficiency but also enhancing operational performance and uniformity.
+The introduction of advanced electric heating solutions, such as the Airtorch®, MightySteam®, E-Ion, and Large Radiative Panels, exemplifies a commitment to improving energy efficiency and enhancing operational performance and uniformity.

 As climate change accelerates, characterized by extreme weather events and rising global temperatures, it becomes increasingly essential for industries to transition away from fossil fuel-based systems.
 Electric heaters provide a compelling return on investment due to their ~95% energy efficiency compared to traditional fossil fuel options, which can range between 35% and 83%.
-This shift not only reduces greenhouse gas emissions but also contributes to lowering the overall social costs associated with carbon emissions.
+This shift reduces greenhouse gas emissions and contributes to lowering the overall social costs associated with carbon emissions.

 With recent regulatory changes like the SEC’s climate disclosure rules, companies must now assess and report climate-related risks, driving the need for transparent environmental strategies.
 By adopting high-efficiency electric heating technologies, MHI Inc. empowers its customers to improve their Environmental, Social, and Governance (ESG) metrics while meeting these new requirements.
 The pursuit of decarbonization is not just an environmental imperative but a cornerstone of modern industrial practices that promises both profitability and sustainability for the future to be between one and four years with a very significant payback rate even when the cost of emissions is not accounted for (please contact MHI for assumptions for the calculation).
 The payback period is considerably lower when accounting for the emissions costs.
+This web page also lists several examples where electric heating improves efficiencies beyond the heating energy savings.
 Please for details and assumptions for the calculations for your specific installation.

 Emissions Saved by Converting to Electrical Heaters: (4.17-6.99) × 10-4 metric tons of CO2/kWh (source).